oserve/PyNMR/README.md

 ![NOEDensity](pictures/density.tiff)

-I believe this could help a lot in the tedious process of determing whether the constraints extracted from the nmr spectrum make sens or not.
+I believe this could help a lot in the tedious process of determining whether the constraints extracted from the nmr spectrum make sens or not.

 The plugins offers the following possibilities :